Cperez2187/paideia-tribune/content/posts/2018-11-01--healthy-habits/index.md

 cover: anna-pelzer-472429.jpg
 portrait: Zach-Giovanelli.jpg
 author: Zach Giovanelli
-about: ' Giovanelli is in his 2nd year of undergraduate studies at Chandler Gilbert Community College majoring in astronautical engineering.
+about: ' is in his 2nd year of undergraduate studies at Chandler Gilbert Community College majoring in astronautical engineering.
 He is a fitness enthusiast.'
 ---

 **Healthy Choices**, *Steps to Living Your Best Life* – Health is a habit – it’s a pattern or regular tendency that is difficult to give up.
 Health must evolve into a lifestyle choice.